 Straighter smiles – Primary teeth are the foundation to a child’s adult teeth.
 They hold the appropriate amount of space and pave way for adult teeth.
 Having a missing or improper alignment of primary teeth will affect how adult teeth erupt.
 Leaving primary teeth untreated causes a “shift” in a child’s mouth and fills spaces improperly.

-If you have questions or concerns about primary teeth, please contact Ocean Dental Care, Burlington, On office.
+If you have questions or concerns about primary teeth, please contact Ocean Dental Care office.